lazysimon/jungle-scout-test/README.md

 I chose the MERN stack because it's the stack i am the most familiar with.
 In the future, if scraping would have to be always done, i think Python would be the better choice.
 I chose to use `selenium-webdriver` versus `puppeteer` because selenium is widely used in other languages, not just in node.
 They both do the same thing.
 I tried using puppeteer but it wasn't giving me a faster result.
 I chose Cheerio because it was a well known library for scraping in Node.
 For tests I used mocha, chai, and supertest.

 ## Comments
 I would love some feedback!
 I know what I did is not the "best" or the "correct" way to do things.
+I know this is not perfect.
+There can be many things that can be improved.
 I would love to know what is the best practices for some of these things.
 I love constructive criticism!